openSUSE/Customize-IBus/README.md

 When user chooses a theme from the list, this extension will first read the theme CSS file, extract the IBus related style classes (`.candidate-*`), then write it to extension's `stylesheet.css`.
 Finally restart the GNOME-shell.

-### *NOTE:*
+### _NOTE:_

 1. Recommend to use X11.
 If you change IME theme under Wayland, all your current work may be lost (Since Wayland only support relogin to restart the GNOME-shell).
-2. Tested on Fedora 33 and Ubuntu 20.04, GNOME-shell 3.38.
+2. Tested on Fedora 33 and Ubuntu 20.04, GNOME-shell 3.38(v3, v5, v8).
+3. For users who don't use GNOME but other desktop environments like KDE, the easiest way to change the IBus theme is to act as described in [here](https://github.com/qvshuo/Ibus-custom-theme) to use a different GTK theme for IBus.

 ## To-do

-- [X] Import from [ibus-tweaker](https://github.com/tuberry/ibus-tweaker) and remove features unrelated to IBus.
+- [x] Import from [ibus-tweaker](https://github.com/tuberry/ibus-tweaker) and remove features unrelated to IBus.
-- [X] Read from user themes and apply only for ibus.
+- [x] Read from user themes and apply only for ibus.
-- [X] Merge functions related together.
+- [x] Merge functions related together.
+- [x] V8: Add functionality to modify IBus Background picture.

 ## Acknowledgements